khj1977/geometry_math/articles/simple-particle.md

 3. Multi core processing.
 It seems that python could be used by multi core processing by some method.
 4. Cython?
 Final option.

 Someone could argue that MacBook Pro and M4Max would be better choice.
 It could be but I think it could be different.
 Ultimately, numerical calculation could be more than 1 week to calc.
 In that time, mac studio or server is better choice.
 If it were less than 5 min or real time, it is OK to use pro.
-However, I suppose to use combination of MacbookAir and studio or GPU cluster on AWS.
+However, I suppose to use combination of MacbookAir and studio or GPU cluster on AWS would be better choice.

 # Research log